duniter/duniter-v2s/end2end-tests/README.md

 ### Run cucumber functional tests

+The cucumber tests use the last debug binary in your `target` folder.
+Make sure this binary corresponds to the executable you want to test by running `cargo build` before.

 To run the cucumber tests, you will need to have the rust toolchain installed locally.

 To run all the scenarios (there are many) use the command: `cargo cucumber`

-You can filter the `.feature` files to run with the option `i`, for instante:
+You can filter the `.feature` files to run with the option `i`, for instance:

 ```
 cargo cucumber -i monetary*
 ```

-Will only run `.feature` files that start with `"monetary"`.
+will only run `.feature` files that start with `"monetary"`.

+The features will be tested in parallel and logs files will be written in the `end2end-tests` folder.
+If you get an `Error: Timeout`, look at the logs to understand why Duniter did not launch successfully.
+You can also set the environment variable `DUNITER_END2END_TESTS_SPAWN_NODE_TIMEOUT` to increase the timeout for node spawn.

 ### Contribute to the code that runs the tests